Orcro/urltester/README.md

 # urltester

-A Java productivity tool written in Clojure which tests the existence of web-servers provided by URLs in a text-based file.
+A Java productivity tool written in Clojure which tests the existence of web-servers that are provided by URLs in a text-based file.
 These text files could be `.txt`, `.md`, or even source code file like `.clj` or `.py`.
 Output is currently boolen results to standard out which looks something like this:

 ```
 URL: https://www.duckduckgo.com is valid.